The smart lab epoch

 Process improvements through Laboratory Management Systems (LIMS), Electronic Lab Notebooks (ELNs), and tools to boost quality control, all serve to streamline operations and overall lab performance.

-The conversation also includes the equipment manufacturers, who have taken a major stance in creating innovative technologies.
+The conversation also includes the equipment manufacturers, who have gone to great lengths in creating innovative smart technologies.
 Here we focus on essential equipment and take a look at 3 technology trends that are driving the evolution of the modern “smart” lab concept.

 - Sample integrity is critical, particularly for resource intensive research and clinical applications.
 Modern technologies treat sample security with paramount importance, making use of features and controls for optimized sample management.

 - Efficiency is important as well.
 Features to drive efficiency in instrument performance, energy consumption, and space requirements are all vital to today’s smart lab concept.

 - Security and compliance are critical factors as well, particularly in this era of lab accreditation, data tracking, and audit trails.

 Three trends in instrument design to tackle these important factors